damieng/L2ST4/Templates/ReadMe.txt

 ----------
 0.81	TBA		Better error for missing DBML file
+			Tidy-up of comments and formatting in L2ST4.ttinclude Options now specified in "var options" in each template SerializeDataContractSP1 only takes effect when DBML Serialization Mode is Unidrectional!
-			Tidy-up of comments and formatting in L2ST4.ttinclude 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
+0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL)
+			IsComposable function support
 0.79	11-Dec-2008	Associations managing the relationship fk's now actually do <blush>